 - Pickled Vegetables: When I made this recipe I only had dill pickles but usually I like to add green olives and pepperoncinis too.
 You can also add pre-pickled Armenian or Persian cucumbers (found in most Middle Eastern markets).
 Pickled okra would be great too!

-- Vinegar: I like to use apple cider vinegar in my Torshi mix and so did mom.
-I suppose you can substitute with white distilled vinegar, but it's a little harsher.
+- Vinegar: I like to use apple cider vinegar in my Torshi mix.
+I suppose you can substitute white distilled vinegar, but it's a little harsher.

 - Aromatics: I like to add garlic cloves, Italian parsley, and hot peppers.
 While making this recipe, I realized that the Serranos weren't as spicy as I had hoped so I added some dried Arbol chiles too.